akbertram/hrana-client-java/README.md

 - Low-level: call the Hrana HTTP pipeline directly via `HranaHttpClient` and `HranaHttpStream`.
 - JDBC: use the minimal JDBC driver to work with `java.sql` (`Connection`, `Statement`, `PreparedStatement`, `ResultSet`).

-This project is still under development and not
+This project is still under development and will probably require some additional work before the JDBC interface will work completely.

 ## Features
 - JDBC `Driver` for `jdbc:libsql://...` URLs